-- Never stop learning.
 If you are a professional – a true professional – then you can’t get enough of your chosen pursuit.
 You read about trends, listen to podcasts, watch training videos and research what your competition is up to.
 You understand that it’s your responsibility to stay current and relevant – after all, these are your skills forever!

-- Actively engage in the professional community.
 Getting to know local and global experts in your chosen profession is a great way to grow your network and establish yourself as a thought leader.
 Why wouldn’t you want to connect with these great minds and hope that some of that brilliance rubs off on you?

-- Ask for feedback.
 OK, so you LOVE your job – that’s great!
 Everything is good as far as you are concerned.
 But, have you asked for feedback from your team members and your manager?
 Don’t assume that your manager or your peers will be open and transparent about your performance.
 Ask for feedback.
 “I’ve been on the ground for a month now and I am really enjoying the work.
 I’d love to grab 30 minutes with you this week to review my progress and get your thoughts.”
 I would make this a periodic event – maybe quarterly – so that you stay on track and can share some of the cool insight you are gaining from your off-hours learning.
 Hint: review #1 and #2 above.

-- Become a valuable resource.
 This doesn’t mean becoming a dumping place for everything that others on the team don’t want to do – but offer to help, pitch in or shadow a senior team member in order to speed your learning curve.